Christine Jeffs

 Christine Jeffs (born 29 January 1963) is a New Zealand-born director, editor, and screenwriter.

 She is best known for directing the films Rain, Sylvia, and Sunshine Cleaning.
 Jeffs is also known for her work on television commercials.

 Education and career

-Jeffs began her career by working locally in post-production, most notably as an assistant film editor.
+Jeffs has a 2018 master's degree in fine arts from the University of Auckland, examining the relationship between a photographer and their subject.
+She began her career by working locally in post-production, most notably as an assistant film editor.
 Afterwards, Jeffs went on to attend the Australian Film, Television and Radio School, located in Sydney, Australia.
 Jeffs obtained a diploma in film editing in 1990, after which she held the position of assistant editor on three feature-length films: Ruby and Rata (1990), Crush (1992), and Absent Without Leave (1992).

 Stroke (1993)

 From her work as an assistant editor, Jeffs wrote, directed and edited her first short film Stroke in 1993, which unexpectedly gained attention from film festivals like Cannes and Sundance.
 Following her success with Stroke, Jeffs began to receive offers to direct commercials.